garenhart/sonic-stage/README.md

 2. Update the OSC port (if desired) by modifying the `oscP5 = new OscP5(this, 8000);` line in the sketch.

 ### Step 3: Configure Sonic Pi
+#### Substep 3a: Configure osc_monitor.rb
 1. Open the `osc_monitor.rb` in Sonic Pi or your preferred text editor.
 2. Update the `lib_path` and `config_path` variables if necessary to match your local directory structure.
 3. Update the 'ctrl_ip' and 'ctrl_port' variables to match the Open Stage Control configuration.
 4. If using Processing, update the 'anim_ip' and 'anim_port' variables to match the Processing configuration.
 5. Save the changes.

+#### Substep 3b: Configure sonic-stage.rb
+1. Open the `sonic-stage.rb` in Sonic Pi or your preferred text editor.
+2. Update the run_file statement to match your local directory structure.
+3. Save the changes.

 ### Communication Flow
 ```